-1. individual differences (on which subject a book is currently in process with Multilingual Matters)
+1. individual differences (on which subject a book is currently in process with Palgrave)

 2. English as a Medium of Instruction (EMI), including a recent article with ELTJ (Soruç, A. & Griffiths, C. (2018).
 English as a medium of instruction: students’ strategies.
 ELTJ, 72/1, 38-48.
 DOI: https://doi.org/10.1093/elt/ccx017

-3. English language teaching (ELT) (on which subject a book is currently in process with CUP)
+3. English language teaching (ELT) (on which subject a book has been published with CUP (2020)

 4. action research (including a book: Dikilitaş, K. & Griffiths, C. (2017).
 Developing Teacher Autonomy through Action Research.
 Cham, Switzerland: Palgrave Macmillan